924 Gilman Street: Genres and musical styles promoted

 Gilman showcases mostly punk rock, running the gamut from hardcore punk and grindcore to pop punk and ska punk, including as well industrial metal and, most recently, hip hop.

-Bands with major label contracts, including AFI, The Offspring, and Green Day, are only allowed to play the club when membership approves that individual show, a policy that enabled Green Day to play at Gilman again at least twice since they signed with a major label.
-Many of the other bands which have played the club in the past are now defunct.
+Bands with major label contracts, including AFI, the Offspring, and Green Day, are only allowed to play the club when membership approves that individual show, a policy that enabled Green Day to play at Gilman again at least twice since they signed with a major label.
+Many of the other bands that have played the club in the past are now defunct.
 The venue still serves the East Bay and Northern California hardcore scene by bringing local, national, and international acts to the East Bay.